 Photo: George Serras.

 The Dillenia alata specimens were collected by Banks and Solander at Endeavour River, Queensland.
-Courtesy: Royal National Botanic Gardens.
+Courtesy: © Botanic Gardens Trust, Sydney.

 This sketch was completed by Endeavour artist Sydney Parkinson in 1770.
 Courtesy: The Natural History Museum, London.